toptive/react-cordova-boilerplate/README.md

 ```

 The output is an Xcode project, located in subfolder *platforms/ios*.
 Open a Finder window and navigate to the folder, there you will find the file *Homecaregps.xcodeproj*.
 Open this file to launch the project in Xcode.
 From Xcode you can run the app in the iOS simulator, or deploy the app to a devices.

+# Credits

+This source was generated using [create-react-app](https://github.com/facebook/create-react-app) and [Apache Cordova](https://cordova.apache.org/) projects.